To understand the material in this lesson, you need to have an understanding of HTTP and HTTP API.

 As you can see, fetch

-is a function that returns a promise, which means it's convenient and pleasant to work with it.
+is a function that returns a promise.
+It's convenient and pleasant to work with it.
 And thanks to the existence of polyfills, you don't have to worry about a browser not supporting this mechanism.

 Note that response.json